pietheinstrengholt/azure-ml-data-science-400/day-02/Hands-on-lab02.md

 * Go to the Designer's asset library
 * Choose **Data Input and Output**
 * Hover on **Import Data** and click on **Use module**
+  >*Note : To speed up the module selection process you can enter the module's name directly to the Designer's library research box, just make sure you choose the right module.*

 ![Import data](media/Lab02-import-data.png)